 Basic concepts of leisure pedagogy.
 Objectives of leisure education.
 Didactic process of leisure education and the creation of a plan of activating leisure activities - mission, goals, tasks, principles, content, forms and methods.
 Educational areas of activity outside the classroom.
 Interests and leisure-time education.
 Problems of education in leisure time.
 Field work (streetwork), prevention, volunteering.
 New approaches in leisure time pedagogy.
-Personality of the pedagogue, social assistant, animator in the processes of education and training in leisure time.
+Personality of the pedagogue, social assistant, animator in the processes of leisure education.
 Educator and education and training in the school.
 Institutions and facilities providing leisure and interest activities.